TERMS OF BUSINESS

 10.1.1. you are solvent;

-10.1.5. that you are legally entitled to enter into a contractual arrangement to appoint individuals as Non-Executive Directors;
+10.1.5. that you are legally entitled to enter into a contractual arrangement to appoint individuals as Non-Executive Directors or advisors;

-10.1.6. that you will promptly give (or procure to be given) to us any such information and assistance as we may reasonably require to enable us to assist with or achieve compliance with any FCA Rules or any other of our obligations; and
+10.1.6. that you will promptly give (or procure to be given) to us any such information and assistance as we may reasonably require to enable us to assist with or achieve compliance with any of our professional obligations; and

-10.1.7. to inform us as soon as reasonably practicable if you cease to be a UK private limited company or cease to be legally entitled to offer Equity Shares to investors.
+10.1.7. to inform us as soon as reasonably practicable if you cease to be a limited company (or overseas equivalent) or cease to be legally entitled to offer Equity Shares to investors.

 11. NON-SOLICITATION